(Amazon UK link) |

 ‘The Back of Beyond’ is a honest, sometimes amusing account of the time when the author and her husband Harry moved permanently to Cyprus.
-They had been stationed there many years earlier and fell in love with the island.
+They had been stationed with the army there many years earlier and fell in love with the island.
 According to the book, Harry took early retirement in 1984 so they could fulfil their dream.
 Their children were grown up, and they had few ties to the UK.

 The couple had bought some land in a village a few years earlier, and planned to build a house.
 So they rented locally, and quickly discovered the problems inherent in a Mediterranean culture, where nothing happens quickly or on time.
 Thirty-five years later, that philosophy has not changed significantly!